Material-Blazor/CompressedStaticFiles.AspNet/README.md

 By using this package the Lighthouse mobile performance went from `76` to `98` and the transferred size went from `526 kb` to `141 kb`.

 ## Acknowledgements

-This solution is based on @neyromant from the following issue https://github.com/aspnet/Home/issues/1584#issuecomment-227455026.
+This solution is based upon a clone of https://github.com/AnderssonPeter/CompressedStaticFiles.

+Which was based upon @neyromant from the following issue https://github.com/aspnet/Home/issues/1584#issuecomment-227455026.